CGNS/CGNS/src/SampleScripts/SGI_Pleiades/Intel/README.txt

           mkdir 2M
 	  lfs setstripe -c 64 -s 2m 2M

-        Then run in subdirectory 2M
+        Then run in subdirectory 2M, using example submit script run_cgns.sh (appropriately modified)

 	This will use a count of 64 and a strip size of 2M, which has shown good performance.